Osiris-Team/Dyml/DYML-SPEC.md

 # .dyml
 Smaller file sizes and faster read/write speeds are no longer a dream.
 See [benchmarks](https://github.com/Osiris-Team/Dyml/issues/17).

-# Todo
+# Limitations
-- Find a way of representing lists, aka multiple values
-- Maybe use tab instead of 2 spaces to reduce file size?
+- One value per key.
+You can however split the value by a certain char like a space and return a list of values.
+This is up to you.
-- How to handle line breaks in values?
+- Values cannot contain line breaks

 # Features